mattevs24/reyna/paper/paper.md

 # Acknowledgements

-ME would like to acknowledge the support of Ansar Calloo, François Madiot, Tristan Pryer and Luca Zanetti throughout this work for their insights into both the mathematics behind discontinuous Galerkin methods, as well as scientific and research programming.

-ME is supported by scholarships from the Statistical Applied Mathematics at Bath (SAMBa) EPSRC Centre for Doctoral Training (CDT) at the University of Bath under the project EP/S022945/1.
-ME is also partially funded by the French Alternative Energies and Atomic Energy Commission (CEA).
+The authors would like to acknowledge the support of Ansar Calloo, François Madiot and Luca Zanetti throughout this work.
+ME is supported by scholarships from the Statistical Applied Mathematics at Bath (SAMBa) EPSRC Centre for Doctoral Training (CDT) at the University of Bath under the project EP/S022945/1 and is also partially funded by the French Alternative Energies and Atomic Energy Commission (CEA).
+TP is supported by the EPSRC programme grant Mathematics of Radiation Transport (MaThRad) EP/W026899/2 and the Leverhulme Trust RPG-2021-238.
 All of this support is gratefully acknowledged.

 # References